 The Closest Vector Problem (CVP) is a generalization of SVP: instead of finding the lattice point nearest to the origin, you find the lattice point nearest to an arbitrary target point that may not be on the lattice at all.
-This seemingly minor change makes CVP at least as hard as SVP, and in practice it is the more cryptographically relevant problem — lattice decryption is directly an instance of CVP, and lattice trapdoor constructions are exactly algorithms for solving CVP efficiently when you hold a secret key.
+This seemingly minor change makes CVP at least as hard as SVP, and in practice it is the more cryptographically relevant problem — LWE decryption is directly an instance of CVP, and lattice trapdoor constructions are exactly algorithms for solving CVP efficiently when you hold a secret key.

 The Problem Statement